2006 Arizona Cardinals season: Week 7: at Oakland Raiders

-at McAfee Coliseum, Oakland, California

 Hoping to end their horrendous five-game skid, the Cardinals traveled to McAfee Coliseum to face the Oakland Raiders.
 The Raiders came into the game at 0–5, the only winless team in the NFL.
 This was the Cardinals’ first game under new offensive coordinator Mike Kruczek, who replaced the fired Keith Rowen in the wake of Arizona's meltdown in the fourth quarter of the game against Chicago.

 Arizona had visited Oakland only once before.
 The Cardinals won 34–31 on an overtime field goal by Bill Gramatica on December 2, 2001.
 The Raiders won the last meeting with the Cardinals, 41–20 at Sun Devil Stadium on November 24, 2002.

-In the first quarter, the Cards string of bad luck continued to haunt them, as Raiders RB ReShard Lee got a 1-yard TD run, while QB Andrew Walter threw a 32-yard TD pass to WR Randy Moss.
+In the first quarter, the Cardinals' string of bad luck continued to haunt them, as Raiders running back ReShard Lee got a 1-yard touchdown run, while quarterback Andrew Walter threw a 32-yard touchdown pass to wide receiver Randy Moss.
 In the second quarter, both teams swapped field goals.
 Oakland kicker Sebastian Janikowski got a 31-yard field goal, while Arizona kicker Neil Rackers nailed a 29-yard try.
-In the third quarter, the Raiders continued to pour on the points, as Janikowski got a 35-yard field goal, while Defensive Tackle Terdell Sands tackles Cardinals RB Marcel Shipp at the goal line for a safety.
+In the third quarter, the Raiders continued to pour on the points, as Janikowski got a 35-yard field goal, while defensive tackle Terdell Sands tackles Cardinals running back Marcel Shipp at the goal line for a safety.
 The only response Arizona could bring up was Rackers kicking a 45-yard field goal.
 He kicked one more in the fourth quarter (38-yarder), but that was all that the Cardinals produced as they dropped their sixth straight game.

 Week 8: at Green Bay Packers

-at Lambeau Field, Green Bay, Wisconsin

-The Cards visit Lambeau Field in Green Bay, Wisconsin to take on the Packers.
+The Cards visited Lambeau Field in Green Bay, Wisconsin to take on the Packers.
 Arizona had not visited Lambeau Field since a 49–24 loss in the final game of the 1999 season on January 2, 2000.
-The Cardinals defeated the Packers 20–13 in the last meeting between the teams on September 21, 2003 at Sun Devil Stadium.
+The Cardinals defeated the Packers 20–13 in the last meeting between the teams on September 21, 2003, at Sun Devil Stadium.
 Their 2003 victory stayed as a memory, as the Cardinals dropped their seventh straight game, heading into their bye week at 1–7.

-In the wake of this loss, concern for the remainder of the once-promising season was so strong, DE Bertrand Berry led a players-only meeting at the Cardinals HQ in Tempe on November 7.
+In the wake of this loss, concern for the remainder of the once-promising season was so strong, defensive end Bertrand Berry led a players-only meeting at the Cardinals HQ in Tempe on November 7.
 Some days earlier, Berry openly questioned his teammates' commitment to success during an interview on a local radio program.